 Prevention & Early Intervention

-Alaska’s Strategies to Prevent Underage Drinking is an update of the 2009 publication on preventing underage drinking.
-These recommendations are an overview of what existing literature describes as being effective.
-The specific actions are items the committee believes are possible to implement in the next three years.
-Increasing the use of these recommendations and specific actions would help to build a stronger foundation in the statewide effort to prevent underage drinking.
+Alaska’s Strategies to Prevent Underage Drinking offers an overview of what existing literature describes as being effective and specific actions the committee believes are possible to implement in Alaska.
+Increasing the use of these recommendations and specific actions will help to build a stronger foundation in the statewide effort to prevent underage drinking.